reputage/bluepea/docs/reference/api.md

 The request is made by sending an HTTP POST to ```/Agent/Registration```

 The request includes a custom "Signature" header whose value is the signature produced above.
+The *tag* value is *signer*.

 The request body is the registration text produced above.

 A successful request results in a response with the associated Agent data resource in the JSON body of the response is and a location header